awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Enter the name, email address, secondary email address, mobile number, and password for the user\.

    If you provide a secondary email, the user receives email notifications \- other than password reset notifications \- to this email address instead of to their primary email address\.
+**Tip**
+Mobile number is not currently used by Amazon Connect\.

 1. Choose a routing profile and a security profile\.

+1. Optionally, add resource tags to identify, organize, search for, filter, and control who can access this user\.

 1. Choose **Save**\.
 If the Save button isn't active, it means you're logged in with an Amazon Connect account that doesn't have the required security profile permissions\.